wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-modify-filter/includes/5-context-transition.md

     IF(CustomerRevenue < 2500, "Low", "High")
 ```

-In the pie chart visual, verify that two pie segments now display.
+In the pie chart visual add the new calculated column to the Legend well, verify that two pie segments now display.

 > [!div class="mx-imgBorder"]
 > [![An image shows a pie chart visual titled Revenue by Customer Segment.
 There are two segments: High and Low.
 High represents 76% of the data and Low represents 24%.](../media/dax-pie-customer-segment-2-ss.png)](../media/dax-pie-customer-segment-2-ss.png#lightbox)